benjdelt/tracker/README.md

    ```bash
    $ ./tracker
    ```
-4. Optional: Add the directory to the `$PATH` variable so you can call the script from anywhere using the following command:
+4. *Optional*: Add the directory to the `$PATH` variable so you can call the script from anywhere using the following command:
    ```bash
    $ tracker
    ```